 - Identify Problems While They’re Minor – Roofing problems do not happen overnight, they begin with something that’s apparently mild, like leaning pipe supports, and progress to perforation and leak.
 An inspection by someone who’s acquainted with the early warning signs can correct things before they go out of your hand.

-- Curb Appeal – A regular roof inspection can snitch that out of place shingle you might miss, elevating your curb appeal for the entire neighborhood.
+- Curb Appeal – A regular roof inspection can snitch that out-of-place shingle you might miss, elevating your curb appeal for the entire neighborhood.

-- Make a Path Correction – Roof inspections are not just to catch problems while they are budding but also to give you a chance to stop doing things which are unintentionally harming your roof.
+- Make a Path Correction – Roof inspections are not just to catch problems while they are budding but also to give you a chance to stop doing things that are unintentionally harming your roof.